Personal air vehicle: Autonomy

+Issues

 Air traffic control

 The Federal Aviation Administration (FAA) infrastructure is not currently capable of handling the increase in aircraft traffic that would be generated by PAVs.
 The FAA plan to upgrade forms the Next Generation Air Transportation System, planned for 2025.
 An interim plan is to use smaller airports.
 Modeling by NASA and others have shown that PAVs using smaller community airports would not interfere with commercial traffic at larger airports.
 Currently there are over 10,000 public and private small airports in the United States that could be used for this type of transportation.
 This infrastructure is currently underutilized, used primarily by recreational aircraft.

 Noise

 Noise from PAVs could also upset communities if they operate near homes and businesses.
 Without lower noise levels that enable residential landings, any PAV must take off and land at an FAA-controlled airfield, where higher sound levels have been approved.

 Studies have explored ways to make helicopters and aircraft less noisy, but noise levels remain high.
 In 2005 a simple method of reducing noise was identified: Keep aircraft at a higher altitude during landing.
 This is called a Continuous Descent Approach (CDA).